openphacts/ops-search/README.md

 # Response format

 Much the same as the standard Elastic Search response with the removal of the `_shards` element.
 The `branch` and `type` are added to remind you of the request params.
+Each hit has a `highlight` section which shows what triggered the response.

 ```json
 {